Viktor Reimann: Politician-journalist

 Throughout his time as an opposition member of parliament, Reimann's increasing public profile seems to have owed more to his continuing work as a journalist than to any contributions he made with his parliamentary work.
-He was editor-in-chief of the party's daily newspaper, "Österreichische Allgemeine Zeitung" from its launch on 1 December 1949 till April 1950 when publication came to an end for reasons of cost.
-The party's weekly newspaper, "Neue Front", fared better, printed in Salzburg alongside the Salzburger Nachrichten for seven years between 25 February 1949 and 1956.
+He was editor-in-chief of the party's daily newspaper, Österreichische Allgemeine Zeitung, from its launch on 1 December 1949 till April 1950 when publication came to an end for reasons of cost.
+The party's weekly newspaper, Neue Front, fared better, printed in Salzburg alongside the Salzburger Nachrichten for seven years between 25 February 1949 and 1956.
 Viktor Reimann was its editor-in-chief throughout.
-Reimann's own contributions to "Neue Front" did much to burnish his credentials as a polemicist.
-"Neue Front" contained frequent articles criticising the activities of the Austrian People's Courts which had been established in 1945 (and which are not to be confused with the National Socialist era special People's Court that had concentrated on "political cases").
+Reimann's own contributions to Neue Front did much to burnish his credentials as a polemicist.
+Neue Front contained frequent articles criticising the activities of the Austrian People's Courts which had been established in 1945 (and which are not to be confused with the National Socialist era special People's Court that had concentrated on "political cases").
 The post-1945 Austrian People's Courts were condemned and, some felt, defamed by "Neue Front" over their continuing attention to denunciations received concerning alleged "Nazi-era crimes".
 Sometimes the condemnations published had been written by Reimann himself.
-Those who saw "Neue Front", its editor in chief, and indeed the VdU (party) itself, as apologists for former National Socialist members and collaborators could be sharply critical, not simply within Austria, but also across the frontier in West Germany where some of the same concerns still resonated.
+Those who saw Neue Front, its editor in chief, and indeed the VdU itself, as apologists for former National Socialist members and collaborators could be sharply critical, not simply within Austria, but also across the frontier in West Germany where some of the same concerns still resonated.

 Journalist and author

 Between 1956 and 1960 Reimann was employed as the Press Department head of the National Theatre Administration.
 One source describes his departure from that position a few years later as "noisy" ("geräuschvoll"), possibly because he followed it up with a sensationalist book about the widely revered Vienna State Opera.
 In 1970 he became a regular columnist with the mass-market Kronen Zeitung.
 His columns were not uncontentious.
 In 1972 he became editor-in-chief for the paper's Upper Austria edition, and in 1974 he moved across from Linz to Vienna in order to take charge of the arts and culture section, retaining this position till 1987.

 Several of Reimann's contributions, notably his 1974 series of articles in a series called "The Jews in Austria" which appeared in the Kronen Zeitung, became a focus of research involving possible antisemitic content.
 Conclusions were far from unanimous.
 There were findings along the lines that neither the intent nor the spirit of the content were as crudely or overtly antisemitic as some of the material appearing in the gutter press at the same time: that fell far short of a complete exoneration.

-Under the title "Die Dritte Kraft in Österreich" ("The Third Force in Austria"), Viktor Reimann published a history of the political Austrian "Third estate" since 1945.
-This study of the frequently over-looked classes drew praise from Wolfgang Purtscheller who found it a "deeply apologietic and for that reason deeply interesting book over the re-emergence of a national identity".
+Under the title Die Dritte Kraft in Österreich (The Third Force in Austria), Viktor Reimann published a history of the political Austrian "Third estate" since 1945.
+This study of the frequently overlooked classes drew praise from Wolfgang Purtscheller who found it a "deeply apologetic and for that reason deeply interesting book over the re-emergence of a national identity".